June 14, 2012 | Kelley Drye Client Advisory

 ICANN estimates the following key dates of interest:

 - June 13 – Public Portions of gTLD Applications are Published

 - June 13 – August 12 – Public Comment Period on Public Portions of gTLD Applications (60-day window)

 - June 13 – January 13, 2013 – Formal Objection Period (7-month window)

 - June 24 – 29 – ICANN's 44th Public Meeting in Prague, Czech Republic, from which Kelley Drye's representative, Harry Glazer, will report on any breaking news

 - March 2013 – Delegated gTLDs go live, Sunrise Periods begin as do the periods for post-delegation Rights Protection Mechanisms such as Uniform Rapid Suspension (URS), Post-Delegation Dispute Resolution (PDDRP), and Registry Restrictions Dispute Resolution (RRDRP).

 For More Information

-Please contact Andrea Calvaruso in our New York office or Nancy Lutz in our D.C. office to protect your organization's rights via Public Comments, Trademark Clearinghouse submissions, or Formal Objections before ICANN-approved dispute resolution providers.
+Please contact Andrea Calvaruso in our New York office to protect your organization's rights via Public Comments, Trademark Clearinghouse submissions, or Formal Objections before ICANN-approved dispute resolution providers.